At any time, the Office of Administrative Responsibility responsible for a policy may request that the policy be revoked.

 Governance and Legal Services reviews the proposal, in consultation with the Policy Sponsor, and provides advice relating to broader policy implications, if any, prior to the proposal being moved to PEC.

 PEC reviews the proposal and, if it is deemed to be the appropriate course of action, shall, in the case of the Approval Authority being the Board, recommend to the Board, through an appropriate Committee of the Board, that the policy be revoked, or, if the Approval Authority for the policy is GFC, shall recommend to GFC, through an appropriate Committee of GFC, that the policy be revoked.

 Policies that have been recommended by PEC for deletion will be placed in the Policy Activity Updates section of the policy website for a minimum period of 30 days in advance of it moving forward to it appropriate Approval Authority for formal revocation.

-The University Secretariat is responsible for providing information and communicating to the University community that a policy has been revoked.
+Governance and Legal Services is responsible for providing information and communicating to the University community that a policy has been revoked.